vektor-inc/vk-blocks-pro/readme.txt

 [ Design Bug Fix ] Change CSS order.
 [ Design Bug fix ][ Slider ][ Post List Slider (Pro) ] Fix an issue where full width alignment does not work in tt4 and tt5.
 [ Design Bug Fix ][ Post List Slider (Pro) ] Added bottom margin when the display type is set to "Media" to create spacing between the pagination and the block.
+[ Editor Design Bug Fix ] [ Grid Column Card (Pro) ]Fixed an issue where buttons in vk_gridcolcard_item_footer were not expanding their width when wrapped in an Outer block.
 [ Other ] Load VK Componemts from Composer.

 = 1.93.2 =